SanchoPanchos/topchik-team-android/README.md

 ## How to install ##

-To be able to edit existing project, clone repo to your computer.
+To edit existing project, clone repo to your computer.
 You need to install Android Studio, Android SDK and JDK in order to open project in official IDE -- Android Studio and to edit it.
+You do not need to worry about integrating with Firebase or any third-party libraries, the

 ## Related projects ##